 Stick some cubes together to make a cuboid.
 Find two of the angles by as many different methods as you can devise.

 A hexagon, with sides alternately a and b units in length, is inscribed in a circle.
 How big is the radius of the circle?

-Four rods are hinged at their ends to form a quadrilateral with
+Four rods are hinged at their ends to form a convex quadrilateral.
+Investigate the different shapes that the quadrilateral can take.
+Be patient this problem may be slow to load.

 If I tell you two sides of a right-angled triangle, you can easily work out the third.
 But what if the angle between the two sides is not a right angle?